 Hi!
 My name is Megan, I am in my second year of the Children’s Nursing degree at the University of York.
 I am lucky enough to be able to say I love my course, the University itself, and living in York.
 Hopefully reading this blog will help you to think the same!
 Here are ten reasons why I love my degree…

-1. Practice Placements.
 For many student nurses, placements can seem particularly daunting and stressful.
 The idea of working shifts with a multidisciplinary team which cares for people with a variety of needs can be a scary prospect, whether you have previous healthcare experience or not.
 Although initially, your legs may feel like jelly as you learn the ropes of an unfamiliar environment, it soon becomes one of the best parts of the course.
 Knowing your actions could make even a small difference to somebody’s life is a privilege all student nurses treasure.
-Many people also worry about travel and time, studying nursing is intense and time consuming, but completely manageable with good organisation, positivity and remembering to look after yourself as well.
+Many people also worry about travel and time.
+Studying nursing is intense and time-consuming, but completely manageable with good organisation, positivity and remembering to look after yourself as well.

 “It’s not the load that breaks you down, it’s the way you carry it” – Lou Hotlz.

-2. The City.
-Personally, I love York because it has the feel of a smaller, safe, friendly city, yet it bursts with all the events, opportunities and excitement of bigger cities.
+Personally, I love York.
+It has the feel of a smaller, safe, friendly city, yet it bursts with all the events, opportunities and excitement of bigger cities.
 As a food lover, I’m kept thoroughly busy with hundreds of fabulous restaurants and bars, many independently run.
 Regular food festivals also take priority in my calendar!
 Beyond food, it is a beautiful place, with something for everyone: architecture, pubs, museums, galleries and nature galore.

-4. The Assessments.
-Let’s be honest, no one looks forward to assessments, however the variety of ways you are assessed in nursing takes the pressure off!
+Let’s be honest, no one looks forward to assessments.
+However, the variety of ways you are assessed in nursing takes the pressure off!
 Being marked in practice, exams, essays, presentations and Objective Structured Clinical Examinations (OSCEs) in the Department’s Clinical Simulation Unit (CSU) provides everyone with an opportunity to excel!
-So, don’t panic if one of those isn’t your forte, the mixture of things you’re marked on can play to your strengths.
+So, don’t panic if one of those isn’t your forte.
+The mixture of things you’re marked on can play to your strengths.

-6. Personal Growth.
 I’ll keep this one short and sweet in an effort to avoid being too cheesy… Nursing provides the greatest opportunity to learn so much about others, as well as yourself.
-You will find strengths and confidence you never knew you had, a new understanding of empathy and compassion, and a true sense of pride in what you do and achieve.
+You will find strengths and confidence you never knew you had: a new understanding of empathy and compassion, and a true sense of pride in what you do and achieve.

-9. Other opportunities.
 Studying nursing at York means you can experience a wide range of communities, practice settings and teams throughout North Yorkshire.
-On top of this, there is plenty of opportunity to develop your interests further: through practice spokes where you spend time with another area related to your placement, NurSoc, involvement with the Royal College of Nursing, being a course representative, getting a part time job in healthcare, attending conferences and programmes, guest speakers and workshops and many other programmes and opportunities that may come your way.
+On top of this, there is plenty of opportunity to develop your interests further.
+These include: practice spokes where you spend time with another area related to your placement, NurSoc (Nursing student society), involvement with the Royal College of Nursing, being a course representative, getting a part-time job in healthcare, attending conferences and programmes, guest speakers and workshops and many other programmes and opportunities that may come your way.

-10. Student Support.
 The University of York is renowned for having good pastoral care and support for its students.
-University wide, this comes in many forms: help with mental health, well-being, accommodation, finance, bullying and many more.
+University-wide, this comes in many forms: help with mental health, well-being, accommodation, finance, bullying and many more.
 Within the department, you have your personal supervisor with you for the three years, a ‘link lecturer’ specific to each placement to support you in practice, nursing specific mental health, maths and literacy support as well as approachable staff and peers.
-The support network that is in place can help students in a variety of ways, and provides reassurance that help is available for an often challenging course, academically and emotionally.
+The support network that is in place can help students in a variety of ways and provides reassurance that help is available for an often challenging course, academically and emotionally.